 Conservation & Design Advisory Panel (CADAP)

 The CADAP draws on the experience of a wide range of local volunteers who give independent specialist advice on conservation and design matters related to proposals for new buildings and places in the borough.
 Membership is made up of those with knowledge of the creation of new buildings and places, including architecture, heritage, landscape, urban design, sustainability, regeneration and town planning.
-Design experts in disciplines from access, public realm and the arts are also represented on the panel.
+Design experts in disciplines such as access, public realm and the arts may also be represented on the panel.

 The government’s new National Planning Policy Framework sets out in Section 62 that the council as a Local Planning Authority should have local design review arrangements in place to provide assessment and support to ensure high standards of design in new development.